PatrickLin1993/LeetCode/Algorithmn/102 - Binary Tree Level Order Traversal/README.md

-﻿##Binary Tree Level Order Traversal
+## Binary Tree Level Order Traversal

 Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).